 Maintenance windows should not feel like an outage to your users.
 If they do, you’ve got an optics problem that’s probably masking a process problem.
-Here’s a practical checklist for reducing impact on every scheduled window.
+What follows is a practical checklist for reducing impact on every scheduled window.

 Before the window